Sage Beckett

-MaryKate Duignan Glidewell (born January 17, 1985) is an American professional wrestler.
+MaryKate Duignan Glidewell (born January 17, 1985) is an American retired professional wrestler.
 She is known for her work in WWE, where she performed under the ring name Sage Beckett at their developmental territory NXT.
 She is also known for working for Total Nonstop Action Wrestling under the ring name Rosie Lottalove.
 She previously retired on June 24, 2012, due to injuries before resuming her career in October 2014 after losing nearly 130 pounds.

 Professional wrestling career

-Independent circuit (2007–2010)
+Early Career (2007–2010)

 Glidewell trained under tag team Team 3D at their Team 3D Academy of Professional Wrestling and Sports Entertainment in Kissimmee, Florida.
 She made her professional wrestling debut in 2007 under the ring name Betsy Ruth.
 As part of her gimmick, Ruth was billed as the great-granddaughter of Major League Baseball Hall of Famer Babe Ruth and would wear attire involving pinstripes like the New York Yankees and face paint, similar to the Baseball Furies gang from the film The Warriors.
 She signed with World Xtreme Wrestling (WXW) in late 2008.
 Making her debut as Betsy Ruth, she took part in the Women's Elite 8 Tournament in 2008, but lost to eventual tournament winner Mercedes Martinez.
 In the 2009 tournament, Ruth defeated Josie in the first round, Kimberly in the semifinals, and Sarona Snuka in the finals to win the Elite 8 Tournament.
 At the January 9, 2010 edition of WXW, Ruth faced Kimberly to determine the next Women's Champion but was unsuccessful in winning the title.

 Glidewell took part in the first season tapings of Wrestlicious, performing under the ring name Sister Ophelia as the manager of the Naughty Girls (Charity, Faith, and Hope).
 The team made their debut on the fifth episode, where Faith and Hope were defeated by Paige Webb and Charlotte in a tag team match.